nose-devs/nose/doc/finding_tests.rst

   expression, and those that match are considered tests.
 Any class that is a `unittest.TestCase` subclass is also collected, so long as it is inside of a module that looks like a test.

+* Files with the executable bit set are ignored.

 * Directories that don't look like tests and aren't packages are not inspected.